IP-CAM/paylike-plugin-opencart-1.5/README.md

 - 1.5

+### Prerequisites

+- The plugin needs Vqmod to function, you can find how to install it here: https://github.com/vqmod/vqmod/wiki/Installing-vQmod-on-OpenCart

 ### Installation

 1. Copy all the files inside the `upload` folder to the opencart folder, this will add files to the necessary folders.
 This should be done via ftp, or inside a file manager, for example the cpanel file manager.